hashicorp/design-system/website/docs/components/app-header/partials/code/how-to-use.md

+!!!
+Warning

+The `AppHeader` is being rolled out in a phased approach.
+In the phase one release, we will assist consumers in adoption spikes to optimize it to their needs.
+This unique approach is due to how the `AppHeader` tightly integrates into the release plan for the “Enterprise navigation” which includes the `SideNav` and `AppFrame` components.

+At this time, we do not recommend adoption on your own without the assistance of HDS team members.

+!!!

 ## How to use this component

 The `AppHeader` provides persistent global navigation controls and utility links such as to help and user menus.
 It is meant to be paired with the `SideNav` which provides local or page-level navigation.